libreForms/libreForms-flask/README.md

 ### use cases

-- You are a small enterprise that has been using Google Forms for your organization's internal forms because it is low-cost, but you dislike the lack of features and direct control over your data.
+- You are a small enterprise that has been using Google Forms for your organization's internal forms because it is low-cost, but you dislike the restricted features and lack of direct control over your data.

 - You are a medium-sized enterprise that wants a simple, low-cost tool to manage their internal forms.
-You don't mind self-hosting the application, and you have staff with rudimentary experience using Python to help deploy and maintain the system.
+You don't mind self-hosting the application, and you have staff with rudimentary experience using Python to deploy and maintain the system.

 - You are a large enterprise with significant technical staff that routinely host and maintain applications for use on your organization's intranet.
-You have assessed options for form managers on the market and determined that proprietary options provide little direct control over the application source code, or otherwise fail to provide a viable licensing model.
+You have assessed options for form managers on the market and determined that proprietary services provide little direct control over the application source code, or otherwise fail to provide a viable licensing model.

 ### features